Lewandowski Quits Lobbying Firm He Co-Founded

 However, last week Politico reported that an affiliate of Avenue Strategies called Washington East West Political Strategies had been trying to drum up business in Eastern Europe by promising to arrange “meetings with well-established figures,” like Trump and Vice-President Mike Pence, as well as “key members of the U.S. Administration.”

-Lewandowski said the firm’s co-founder Barry Bennett, who also advised Trump, and others at the company were using his name without his permission.
+Lewandowski said the firm’s co-founder Barry Bennett, who also advised Trump, and others at the company were using Lewandowski’s name without his permission.
 He said he wasn’t aware that Washington East West existed.

 Bennett said they were parting on good terms, but the arrangement had been difficult for Lewandowski, as he did not want to lobby.
 “It is hard to not lobby and own a chunk of a lobbying firm,” Bennett told the Washington Post.